mobarski/morty/README.md

 Other encoding schemes that will be tested:
 - instruction in 1 cell, opcode in 8 bits, argument in 24 bits
+- instruction in 1 cell, opcode in 6 bits, argument in 26 bits
 - bytecode, instruction in 1, 2 or 5 cells